What Backpacking Southeast Asia Actually Feels Like

 Too many hostels.

-There’s a very specific kind of freedom that exists while backpacking through Southeast Asia for the first time.
+There's a particular kind of freedom that exists while backpacking Southeast Asia for the first time.

 And somehow life feels bigger because of it.